graphql/graphql-wg/rfcs/MatchesDirective.md

 }
 ```

-If `sort` is True (default), an additional request validation rule will enforce this.
+- If `sort` is True (default), an additional request validation rule will enforce this.
+- If `sort` is False, `supports` argument ordering is not enforced, allowing different fragments to specify different orderings (and be cached independently)

 ## Alternative names